SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 ![Template for Microsoft Teams](../../.gitbook/assets/templates\_teams-template-6.png)

-Once you complete this process, your new template will appear in the **Templates** list and will become visible for end-users in **SysKit Point Teams app** when requesting a new workspace.
+Once you complete this process, your new template will appear in the **Templates** list and will become visible for end-users in **Syskit Point Teams app** when requesting a new workspace.

 ### SharePoint Site Template